You asked whether a Michigan court would recognize that a valid common law marriage

 with the specific purpose that the legal relationship of husband and wife be created

 by those words.
-Staudenmayer, 714 A. 2d at 1020.
+S~, 714 A. 2d at 1020.
 There must be clear and convincing proof of an agreement to enter

 into the legal relationship of marriage at the present time.
-Staudenmayer, 714 A.2d at 1020, 1022.
-Ms. C~'s statement indicates that Ms. G~ introduced Mr.
+S~, 714 A.2d at 1020, 1022.
+Shirley's statement indicates that Shirley introduced Kenneth

-G~ as her husband during a visit to Pennsylvania in the summer of 1987, but there
+as her husband during a visit to Pennsylvania in the summer of 1987, but there is

 to enter into a marriage at that time.
-The statements from Ms. G~'s two uncles and
+The statements from Shirley's two uncles and

-Ms. G~ also give no indication of such an exchange during that trip or the other two
+Shirley also give no indication of such an exchange during that trip or the other

-during their trips to Pennsylvania, they presented themselves as husband and wife,
+that, during their trips to Pennsylvania, they presented themselves as husband and

-while showing a mutuality not present in the other statements, still does not indicate
+wife, while showing a mutuality not present in the other statements, still does not

-that, on any one of those occasions, the couple entered into the necessary verba di
+indicate that, on any one of those occasions, the couple entered into the necessary

-praesenti exchange.
-This is particularly true in light of Ms. G~'s statement that
+verba di praesenti exchange.
+This is particularly true in light of Shirley's statement that the relatives

-the relatives in Pennsylvania "assumed" they were married.
-The fact that, on May 28,
+in Pennsylvania "assumed" they were married.
+The fact that, on May 28, 199 0, Kenneth

-199 0, Mr. G~ wrote a letter indicating it was the couple's seventh anniversary also
+wrote a letter indicating it was the couple's seventh anniversary also supports the

 There is case law indicating that, at least in some instances, evidence of cohabitation